lhutton1/ga-dqn-tuner/README.md

 ## Usage
 To use the tuner, TVM must be installed and visible within your python environment.
 Due to needing additional features not available in a released version of TVM, a forked version of TVM is used which applies a small amount debugging code and a fix to the PyTorch front-end parser.
 A pinned version is also used as TVM is mostly in a development stage and the API's used are unstable.
-Consequently, the GA-DQN tuner has only beed tested with this specific commit, along with small modifications ontop.
+Consequently, the GA-DQN tuner has only been tested with this specific commit, along with small modifications ontop.
 The required version can be pulled from git like so:

 ```bash